hipravinpatidar/Sangeet/README.md

 # Sangeet

-This Is My First Sangeet App Which I Created In Flutter, When I Was I In Learning Phase.
+This Is My First Sangeet App Which I Created In Flutter, When I Was  In Learning Phase.
 ## Getting Started

 # Key Features